 Since the 1970s, several books have attempted to out the Giant actor.
 For example, in 1975, Jonathan Gilmore, a close friend to Dean, wrote The Real James Dean.
 In the book, Gilmore claimed he and Dean engaged in intimate encounters.

 Two-time Academy Award winner Marlon Brando is largely considered one of the greatest screen actors of all time.
-There's no doubt Brando exudes intense masculinity.
-The Godfather patriarch was married four times and some sources claim he fathered 17 children (!).
+The Godfather patriarch was married three times.

 Many allegations suggest Brando was bisexual.
-The rumored affair that has been most persistent over the years was an alleged encounter with James Dean.
+The rumored affair that has been most persistent over the years was a supposed encounter with James Dean.
 However, Darwin Porter's biography, Brando Unzipped, claims the actor had intimate relationships with Cary Grant, Montgomery Clift, and Sir John Gielgud.

-In 1976, during an interview French journalist, Brando said: "Homosexuality is so much in fashion, it no longer makes news.
-Like a large number of men, I, too, have had homosexual experiences, and I am not ashamed.
-I have never paid much attention to what people think about me."
+In 1976, during an interview with a French journalist, Brando said: "Homosexuality is so much in fashion, it no longer makes news.
+Like a large number of men, I, too, have had homosexual experiences, and I am not ashamed."

 Katharine Hepburn is perhaps the most renowned actress in the history of Hollywood, with four Academy Award wins over a 60-year career.
 In 1999, she was named the Greatest Female American Screen Legend by the American Film Institute.